Debpriya1994/Az.RecoveryServices/CreateRunBook.md

 # Automate top asks using PowerShell Scripts in an Azure Automation Runbook

 ## Features
 Runbooks for Archive move

 ## Sample Scripts

-1. Run Latest Version of [Powershell](https://github.com/PowerShell/PowerShell/releases/download/v7.1.3/PowerShell-7.1.3-win-x64.msi) in administrator mode
 1. Create an [Automation Account](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Automation%2FAutomationAccounts) in Azure Portal
-2. Import Az.RecoveryServices 4.0.0 module from [Powershell Gallery](https://www.powershellgallery.com/packages/Az.RecoveryServices/4.0.0-preview)
+2. Import Az.RecoveryServices 4.0.0-preview module from [Powershell Gallery](https://www.powershellgallery.com/packages/Az.RecoveryServices/4.0.0-preview)
-3. Deploy to Azure Automation and select the Automation account.
+    a.
+Deploy to Azure Automation and select the Automation account and resource group.
-4. Click on Runbooks in Policy Automation.
+3. Click on Runbooks in Policy Automation from the automation account.
-5. Import a runbook.
+4. Import a runbook.
-6. To import the module download the scripts and then import them to your runbook.
+5. To create the runbook - download the scripts and then import them to your runbook.
-7. Link the runbook to a schduler with the parameters mentioned below

 ## View Archivable Points